Terradue/doc-tep-geohazards/source/tutorials/fastvel.rst

  - Time Separation (days).
  - Geometry (POLYGON)

-To download the corresponding text file (with the .properties extension), click on the Download button and select "File (properties [application/octet-stream])".
+To download the corresponding text file (with the .properties extension), click on the Download button and select "Metadata (properties)".

 **On MTA mode**: